 The heart of Ancient Rome is a very beautiful and symbolic place where the most important decisions were once made.
 This is the second most important landmark in Rome.
 About 6 million tourists visit the Forum annually.

 Location: Via della Salara Vecchia, 5/6, 00186 Roma.

 Coordinates: 41°53’32"N, 12°90’07" E

 The Trevi Fountain became the largest fountain in Rome (height 25.9 m; width 49.8 m), built in 1732-1762 in the central part of Rome, on the western slope of the Quirinal Hill.
 The architectural masterpiece is located at the crossroads of three roads and adjoins the facade of Palazzo Poli, creating a single whole with it.
 This unique composition is made in the Baroque style.
 Many tourists come to see with their own eyes the grandeur and power of one of the most beautiful fountains in the world.
 And following the belief, throw a coin at him to return to Rome again.
 In 2017, utilities "caught" million euros.

 The capital of Italy is served by two international airports: Fiumicino and Ciampino, located in the suburbs.

-Fiumicino International Airport, named after the famous Italian painter and inventor Leonardo da Vinci (1961) - the main air gate of the capital, is located in the small town of Fiumicino, 30 kilometers southwest of the center of Rome.
+Fiumicino International Airport, named after the famous Italian painter and inventor Leonardo da Vinci (1961) is the main air gate of the capital.
+It is located in the small town of Fiumicino in 30 kilometers southwest of the center of Rome.
 It ranks sixth in terms of occupancy in Europe (the annual passenger traffic is about 43 million people).